rsdevelopmentt/rs-fakeplate/README.md

 - The whole script does not belong to me, it is only six and only modified.

+# Installation:

+- Drag and drop the folder in your resources
+- Start the resource
+- Enjoy

 # Setup

 - Copy the images from images folder to [your-inventory]\html\images